-Wheat germ is prone to become rotten and becomes rancid if it’s not stored.
+Wheat germ is prone to decay and becomes rancid if it’s not stored properly.

 The most crucial aspect of the safety of the wheat germ is to shield it from temperature and humidity changes that can cause condensation around the germ.

-To store the germ in it, put it in a container made of steel or glass that has air-tight closure.
+To store the germ, put it in an air-tight container made of steel or glass.
 It is possible to use an airtight bag if that is what you prefer, however, something more solid will extend the lifespan of the wheat germ.

 Once it’s inside an airtight container, keep it in a dry, cool place away from direct sunlight or in your refrigerator.
-It can last about one year.
+This will ensure it will last about a year.